zigitar/mcp-boilerplate/README.md

 npm install -g wrangler
 ```

-1. Create a database for user login:
+2. Create a database for user login:
 ```bash
 npx wrangler kv namespace create "OAUTH_KV"
 ```

+Note: you can't use a different name for this database.
+It has to be "OAUTH_KV".

-1. After running this command, you'll see some text that includes `id` and `preview_id` values
+3. After running this command, you'll see some text that includes `id` and `preview_id` values

-2. Open the `wrangler.jsonc` file in the project folder
+4. Open the `wrangler.jsonc` file in the project folder

-3. Look for the section with `"kv_namespaces": [`
+5. Look for the section with `"kv_namespaces": [`

-4. Add your database information there:
+6. Add your database information there:
 ```json
 "kv_namespaces": [
   {